Baby bath basics: A parent's guide

 - A free hand.
 Always keep one hand on your baby.
 On a changing table, use the safety strap as well.

-- A sink or shallow plastic basin to hold the water.
+- A sink or shallow basin to hold the water.
 Run warm water into the basin or sink.
 Check the water temperature with your hand to make sure it's not too hot.

 What type of baby tub is best?